hms-dbmi/UNVEIL/README.md

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.0.
+This project is licensed under the GNU Affero General Public License Version 3.0.
 See the [LICENSE](LICENSE) file for details.